The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Results

 In the {\tt PIPE} run, the gas density across the $r=100~{\rm pc}$--$1$~kpc range is significantly lower than in the {\tt noFB} case due to the early stellar feedback.
 Interestingly, however, the peak density of the CND is the highest among all feedback models, and its radius remains larger than in the other simulations.
 This occurs because the radiative feedback suppresses star formation in the ISM, leaving more gas unconsumed by stars and thus available to accrete onto the CND.
 Within the CND, the SFR surface density is initially modest but gradually increases as the CND density builds up.
 The SFR surface density is highest at $0.4~{\rm pc}<r<3$~pc, whereas the gas density peaks at smaller radii, indicating that feedback compresses the gas inward.
 Stellar feedback also triggers short, intermittent episodes of star formation within the inner $\sim1$~pc.

 In the {\tt SN} run, the overall gas density is the lowest among all simulations.
 In particular, after the initial starburst, the gas density outside the CND radius drops below $10^{-24}~{\rm g\,cm^{-3}}$, and the galactic disc becomes nearly quenched.
 As shown earlier in Fig.~\ref{fig:proj}, when only SN feedback is included, clustered SNe heat the ISM very efficiently, suppressing both gas cooling and inflow into the CND, while gas draining onto the $\alpha$-disc continues.
-As a result, the CND mass gradually decreases, and its density remains the lowest among all simulations.
-By $t \sim 300$~Myr, however, the heated ISM cools again, leading to renewed star formation and gas inflow onto the CND.
+As a result, the CND mass gradually decreases, and its density remains the lowest among all simulations. \ej{By $t \sim 300$~Myr, however, the heated gas, much of which remains gravitationally bound due to confinement by the CGM pressure (see also Appendix~A of \citetalias{Shin+2025}), eventually undergoes radiative cooling in the central region.
+At late times, the cooling time becomes shorter than the dynamical time, allowing the gas to lose energy and fall back toward the centre.
+This leads to the gradual replenishment of the inner ISM and enables renewed star formation as well as renewed gas inflow onto the CND.}

 In the {\tt full} run, the gas density in the $100~{\rm pc}$--$1$~kpc region lies between that of the {\tt PIPE} and {\tt SN} runs.
 Relative to {\tt PIPE}, this highlights the efficiency of SN feedback in heating the ISM, while compared to {\tt SN}, the {\tt full} run shows more frequent inflow episodes ($\lesssim100$~Myr).
 A distinctive feature of the {\tt full} run is that the CND forms only episodically, a behaviour also seen in other setups that include all feedback processes.
 In each CND episode, the CND typically survives for as short as 10~Myr and as long as $\sim100$~Myr before being disrupted by in-situ stellar feedback.
 Star formation in the circumnuclear region first appears near the CND radius but progressively shifts inward, as also shown in \citetalias{Shin+2025}.
 This is caused by stellar feedback compressing the gas inside the CND and enhancing its density.